John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 “I am afraid I am not entirely convinced of the entire accuracy and entire cooperation you are giving this committee.”

-But when the hearing was over, Julie was confident that overall, things had gone well.
+When the hearing was over, Julie was confident that overall, things had gone well.
 These feelings were confirmed when members of the House Un-American Activities Committee, the same men who had just grilled him, came over to ask Julie for autographs, and argue over who would take him out to lunch that afternoon.

 He Ran All the Way director John Berry, who was present for Julie’s testimony, thought that he nailed it: